René Houseman

 René Orlando Houseman (19 July 1953 – 22 March 2018), nicknamed Loco, was an Argentine footballer, who played as a right winger.
-At the beginning of his career, Houseman was considered successor of legendary winger Omar Corbatta, being still regarded by many sports journalists as one of the best wingers ever.
+At the beginning of his career, Houseman was considered a successor to well-known winger Omar Corbatta, being still regarded by many sports journalists as one of the best wingers ever.

-An extraordinarily skilled player, Houseman was characterised by his outstanding dribbling ability, speed and mischief into the field.
+Houseman was characterised by his notable dribbling ability speed, and mischief in the field.